SpacingBat3/MT-CoreAnim/Readme.md

 [![CoreAnim]](#https://github.com/SpacingBat3/MT-CoreApi)
 ---

-Interpolated player animation modpack, using MineTest 5.9+ API with backwards compatible syntax.
+Interpolated animation modpack, using MineTest 5.9+ API with backwards compatible syntax.

 ## About the modpack